-The quickest way to get a quote is to prepare a rough drawing with basic dimensions, then set up an appointment to come look at slabs to choose your material.
+The quickest way to get a quote is to prepare a rough drawing with basic dimensions then visit our showroom and slab yard to choose your material.
 From there we will need to discuss backsplash options (4", full height, or tile), the type of edge (pencil if not otherwise specified), and sink style (single bowl, 50/50, 60/40, 40/60).
 We can also do in-home measurements and consultations if preferred over bringing/sending a drawing.

 Q: How long will the entire process take?

 At C and C Stoneworks we take pride in our work and value our customers.
 We take the time to do things the right way.
 Typically the entire process, from selection and estimates to fabrication and installation, takes anywhere from 10-12 weeks.
 As always, each job is different and the time-line can fluctuate depending on the size of the job, the location of the job, and the specific situation.
 It is always worth the wait!
 Read our reviews on Google and check out our blog for “What to Expect When Getting New Countertops.”

 Q: What advice do you have for people looking for a reliable company?

 When shopping for countertops, it is important that you make sure that the company you are buying from is an actual fabricator, like C and C Stoneworks.
 Some companies will subcontract the entire job out to another company.
 This does you, as the customer, no good.
 These companies are referred to as "granite brokers."
 They have no shop, no showroom, no equipment, nor do they install.
 Make sure that you are working with a reputable company!

 Q: How many slabs do I need?

 The amount of slabs per job could vary based on the size of your project and the movement of the grains in the chosen material.
 It's important to take into consideration the movement of the veining in order to create a better flow while matching seams.

 Q: What is included in the quoted price?